Rakuten-Advertising-Developers/RakutenAdvertisingAttribution-iOS-SDK/README.md

 }
 ```

-RADAttributionKey is required during the RADAttribution SDK initalization setup.
+The above RADAttributionKey is required during the RADAttribution SDK initalization setup.
+Optionally you can copy the above swift code printed in the console in a new swift file (like SecretContants.swift) so you can use SecretConstants().RADAttributionKey whereever RADAttributionKey required.

 #### Setup RADAttribution SDK initalization